 to take such horrendous steps like these.
 The RAC was subverted

-strictly with the intent of getting rid of all people who did
+strictly with the intent of getting rid of all people who did not agree

 with VA's criminal mishandling of GWI issues all these years.